MK2112/nn-zero-to-hero-notes/B - Talk - Intro to LLMs - Director's Cut/B - Intro to LLMs - Director's Cut Notes.md

 So putting algorithmic progress aside, we can boost performance reasonably with tools we have already.
 Interestingly, we don't really ever care about next word prediction as-is beyond the initial training step, but the performance of finished models on this task serves as good indicator for higher-level evaluations.

-> This is driving the gold rush we see today.
+> This is driving the gold rush we see currently.
 It's not a race of algorithmic complexity, but pure resources, time and scale.
 Confidence is generally high in the field that just these very very simple (not easy) adjustments result in SOTA (for now).

 ### Tool-use